masonedmison/jazzy_toolkit/readme.md

+### Explorations on creating a jazz toolkit where desired features are:
+- split track into stems
-### Explorations on computing similarity between two jazz musicians
+- compare similarity (or influence) between two musicians

 ### Built with